 Pain Management Partners, LLC, is committed to marketplace ethics and meets the Better Business Bureau's Code of Business Practices.
 Pain Management Partners, LLC, maintains honest and reliable business practices.
 We make a pledge to be transparent, be responsive to customers, advertise honestly, honor promises and act with integrity.

 Pain Management Partners welcomes Dr. M. Joshua Haber to its practice.
-Dr. Haber was previously with Pain Consultants of Oregon for eight years before the clinic closure in January.
+Dr. Haber was previously with Pain Consultants of Oregon for eight years before joining PMP.

 Along with sports medicine and chronic pain, Dr. Haber specializes in Regenerative Therapy, Prolotherapy and Interventional Rehabilitation Orthopedic Medicine.
 Click on these articles to learn more: